Trivial Benefits for Limited Company Directors

 The key rules to remember are:

-• It cannot be in cash
+• The benefit cannot be cash or a cash voucher

-• It must not be linked to work performance or contractual obligations
+• It must not be linked to work performance

 Are Directors Entitled to Trivial Benefits?

-However, for close companies (typically companies with five or fewer shareholders), the total amount of trivial benefits that a director can receive is limited to £300 per tax year.
-The £50 per benefit limit still applies individually.
+For directors of close companies, the total amount of trivial benefits is limited to £300 per tax year.
+The £50 limit still applies to each individual benefit.

 Why Offer Trivial Benefits?